tcherkachin/daphOS/README.md

 ## 🧱 Architecture Overview

 ### UI Layer
-- Primary application state in src/App.tsx
+- Central application state and handlers: src/App.tsx
-- Components under src/components/ handle presentation and user interaction
+- UI logic and presentation in src/components/

 ### Storage Layer (LocalStorage)
 - Implemented in src/src/storage/localStorage.ts
-- loadEmployees / loadShifts load data with fallback
+- loadEmployees / loadShifts — read from LocalStorage with fallback
-- saveEmployees / saveShifts persist changes safely
+- saveEmployees / saveShifts — persist changes on state updates
+- All persistence is isolated in this file

 ### Domain Model
 - Employee and Shift interfaces defined in App.tsx
-- Shared across UI and storage
+- Used consistently by UI and persistence
-- Can be moved to domain/types.ts for a future API
+- Can be moved to domain/types.ts in future expansions

-### API-Ready Design
+## 🌐 API-Ready Design (Where API Integration Would Happen)

-The application separates UI concerns from data access.
+The app is structured so that replacing the data source is simple:

+1. The **entire data access layer lives in one place**:
+   src/src/storage/localStorage.ts
+   This file is responsible for all loading and saving of data.

-To switch to an API:
+2. To switch to a real backend API, replace the LocalStorage functions with:
-1. Replace load/save functions with fetch-based API calls
-2. Add loading/error states
-3. Keep all components unchanged (they consume state only)
+   fetch('/api/employees') or axios.get('/api/shifts') etc.

+3. The UI does not need to change.
+   App.tsx will still call loadEmployees() and loadShifts(), but those functions would now call the backend.

+4. Only minor additions would be required:
+   - loading states
+   - error handling
+   - authentication (if needed)

+This ensures a clean separation of concerns and a simple path to scaling the application with a proper backend.

 ## 📄 Non-Goals (per challenge instructions)
 - No backend
 - No authentication
 - No routing
-- No advanced state managers (Redux/Zustand)
+- No advanced state managers
 - No tests (time-boxed)

 ## 📬 Notes
-This project was intentionally built within the 4–5 hour timebox of the DaphOS challenge, focusing on UX quality, clear structure, clean state handling, and a maintainable architecture prepared for future API integration.
+This project was developed in the 4–5 hour timebox of the DaphOS challenge with focus on UX, clarity, and maintainable architecture that can grow into a fully API-driven system.